fnonnenmacher/fnonnenmacher.github.io/_posts/2020-05-01-micronaut.md

 For the [last blog post](https://desosa.nl/projects/micronaut/2020/04/09/microservices-in-detail.html), we changed our perspective and verified Micronaut's promise to be an ideal microservice framework.
 We used Eberhard Wolff's book [_Microservices: Flexible Software Architecture_](https://www.oreilly.com/library/view/microservices-flexible-software/9780134650449/) as a basis and showed which solutions Micronaut provides for microservice related challenges.

 During the class, we were encouraged to participate in the open-source development of our chosen project.
-From the knowledge I gained through the analysis I was able to provide two contributions:
+From the knowledge I gained, I was able to provide two contributions:

 * [Property loader for cloudfoundry environment variables](https://github.com/micronaut-projects/micronaut-core/pull/2928)
 * [Configuration of Consul related metadata](https://github.com/micronaut-projects/micronaut-core/pull/3038)